 There is no free trade when it comes to the security tokens offering.
 This obstacle can potentially destroy the effect of a network and compromise the development of a protocol or platform.
 But it’s not the time to worry.
 There are special Blockchain platforms (like Polymath, Blockex, T-Zero and others) that provide their client who issue the security token offerings with the full support and guidance through all legal and technological pitfalls before the actual issuance.

 In STO that meets the requirements of securities laws, security tokens have to be able to forbid the trade between third-party persons based on the conditions of the robust smart contracts.
-Such high level of safety is possible only with a professional and trustworthy Blockchain-acquainted company that offers a security token service (STS).
+Such a high level of safety is possible only with a professional and trustworthy Blockchain-acquainted company that offers a security token service (STS).
 Talking about Amazon, Microsoft, IBM.

 Next, the participation part.
 Participating in a STO is quite similar to an ICO trading.
 After the company issued the security tokens offerings and outlined the selling time period, a client may purchase the specific amount of tokens that can later be traded or sold, etc. And those security tokens would represent some actual things like assets, profits, a percentage of the company’s revenue and more.